 Roy Moore may still yet be the next Senator for Alabama, although who knows; polls last week either showed a tie or Doug Jones, the Democrat, winning.
-After allegations that Moore sexually harassed or assaulted young women, law professors and learned commentators started talking (here and here) about how the Senate might lawfully send keep Moore out of the Senate; although others aren’t so sure it’s possible (even if it is).
+After allegations that Moore sexually harassed or assaulted young women surfaced, law professors and learned commentators began discussing (here and here) how the Senate might lawfully keep Moore out of the Senate.
+Others aren’t so sure it’s possible (even if it likely is).
 If Moore wins, his new colleagues “will have a very tough decision to make,” said Sen. Susan Collins on Sunday.

 If Moore wins today, the options available to a Senate wishing to send him back to Alabama are two: either excluding or expelling him from the Senate.